 You, the parishioners of St. John Parish, Placid, and your pastor, Fr.
 Kalb, are to be highly complimented in the erection of this beautiful church which will keep the Savior in your midst, so spoke the Rt.
 Reverend Msgr.
 J.F.
 Mauer of Cascade at the Cornerstone Laying Ceremony on April 15, 1962.
 Many items pertaining to the year were placed behind the cornerstone.
 On the face of the stone this inscription appears: St. John Church 1961.

 Because the tabernacle ensconced in the altar of the frame church was valiantly removed during the 1960 fire, it seemed only proper that this tabernacle should be made the repository for the Blessed Sacrament in the new church.
 Donated years ago by the late James C. McDermott in memory of his wife, the tabernacle still gave an appearance of newness.
 The altar in the new church was a gift from the Sisters of Clarke College, Dubuque.
 Fr.
 Phil McDermott presided at the first Mass offered in the new church on May 4, 1962.

 Fr.
-Kalb words to his parishioners spoke of a parish of strength, love, loyalty and support, you have every reason to be proud of your accomplishment it would be hard to find a more liberal spirit than that found here at Placid.
+Kalb’s words to his parishioners spoke of a parish of strength, love, loyalty and support.
+You have every reason to be proud of your accomplishment; it would be hard to find a more liberal spirit than that found here at Placid.
 Fr.
 Kalb continued to serve the people of Placid until 1967.